The guidelines were developed by Professor Saiedian in mid

 background, rationale, findings, future directions, conclusions, etc.).

-- Clearly indicate whether the presentation is basic research (new
+- Clearly indicate whether the presentation is basic research

-or a research work in progress, or an overview or review of an
+or an overview or review of an important topic, a tutorial

-a tutorial (a technical or practical learning session), a workshop (a
+(a technical or practical learning session), a workshop (a

-experiential session with audience participation), etc.
+technical or experiential session with audience participation),

 - Indicate the format of the presentation and any visual or audio or